Online Registration Now Open!

 - When: Saturday, April 20, 10am-12pm (Show and Tell 11:30am)

-- Where: Punahou School Campus, 1601 Punahou St (Meet at Dillingham Hall Lanai)
+- Where: Punahou School Campus, 1601 Punahou St (Register at Dillingham Hall Lanai)

 Sketchers of all skill levels, this is for you!
 AIA Honolulu teams up with Urban Sketchers Oahu to visit Punahou School for a morning of sketching in any medium to chronicle this historic school.
 Urban Sketchers Oahu’s goal is to raise awareness, interest, and enthusiasm for sketching on location as a way to document local scenes, express oneself artistically, and make connections within and outside our community.
 Art is then shared online at the Urban Sketchers Oahu website via Flickr.